Snapchain/babylon-deployment/README.md

     make stop-bitcoin
     ```

-## Integrate Babylon finality system with OP Stack chain
+## Integrate Babylon finality system with OP-Stack chain

-This section describes how to integrate Babylon finality system to Babylon Euphrates 0.5.0 devnet with OP Stack chain.
+This section describes how to integrate Babylon finality system to Babylon Euphrates 0.5.0 devnet with OP-Stack chain.

 Before starting the following steps, please make sure:

 * your Bitcoin Signet node is synced and has a wallet that has signet BTC balance.
-* your OP Stack chain is running and have at least one finalized block.
-For more details about how to setup an OP Stack chain with BTC staking support, please refer to the [OP chain deployment](https://github.com/Snapchain/op-chain-deployment/blob/main/README.md) repo.
+* your OP-Stack chain is running and have at least one finalized block.
+For more details about how to setup an OP-Stack chain with BTC staking support, please refer to the [OP chain deployment](https://github.com/Snapchain/op-chain-deployment/blob/main/README.md) repo.

 ### 1. Get some test BBN tokens from the Euphrates faucet